-Let’s look at the business models that exist for each type of water softener company to get an understanding of why Culligan Dealers of New Brunswick‘s business model has been designed to best serve your business and family.
+Let’s look at the business models that exist for each type of water softener company to get an understanding of why Culligan of Rothesay‘s business model has been designed to best serve your business and family.

 Let’s be honest, we’re the most recognized name in water treatment with over 90% market recognition and one of the top 300 most recognizable names in ALL of marketing alongside names like Nike, Coca-Cola and Apple.